-Positions Held with Trust and Length of Time Served Number of Portfolios Overseen in the Nationwide Fund Complex 1947 Trustee since December 2004 130
+Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex 1947 Trustee since December 2004 130

 Ms. Dryden became President of Energy Dispute Solutions, LLC in December 2012, and since 2016 has acted as CEO, leading a company providing strategy consulting, arbitration, and mediation services.
 She has been a management consultant since 1996, first as a partner of Mitchell Madison Group (management consulting), then as a managing partner and head of west coast business development for marchFIRST (internet consulting), returning to Mitchell Madison Group in 2003 as an associated partner until January 2010 and thereafter as an independent strategy consultant through December 2012.
 Ms. Dryden was VP and General Counsel of Lucasfilm, Ltd. from 1981 to 1984, SVP and General Counsel of Charles Schwab and Co.
 Inc. from 1984 to 1992, and EVP and General Counsel of Del Monte Foods from 1992 to 1995.
 She presently serves as chairman of the board of Mutual Fund Directors Forum.